 As a client, it's important to manage changes in the right way

-Andrew uses the example of a current self build project he's working on, where the scheme is basically done but the client is very hands-on, has done a lot of research and is very open to making changes.
-Andrew says that it is refreshing to work with a client like that who, because of their research, is able to understand the more technical details and can have more informed decisions about whether to make changes to improve the scheme.
+Andrew uses the example of a current self build project he's working on, where the scheme is virtually complete but the client is very hands-on, has done a lot of research and is open to making changes.
+Andrew says that it is refreshing to work with a client like that who is able to understand the more technical details and can have more informed decisions about whether to make changes to improve the scheme.
 He does add however that there's a fine line between that and an interfering client who keeps changing things!

 “So it is important to manage changes in the right way as a client.
 Which doesn’t mean to say that you can’t change things but you need to understand there may well be consequences.”

 Use personal recommendation to find a good structural engineer

 Recommendation is the best way to find a good structural engineer.
 Ask a previous client about whether they produced things to a reasonable time scale, were the costs reasonable, and even just getting a gut feeling about them from speaking on the phone.

 “Do they feel a bit stand-offish, are they someone you could have a discussion with?
 Are they the sort of person that you would want working for you or not?
 Because sometimes if people don’t speak to you nicely on the phone the first time, how are they going to talk to you later on?”

 Download a transcript of the interview with Andrew Collinson.

 - Subscribe, rate and review the podcast in iTunes